factories act 1948

 • Regulating Work Hours: By setting a maximum number of working hours per week, the Act prevents exploitation by limiting excessive workloads.
 This promotes a healthier work-life balance and reduces worker fatigue.

-• Protecting Children: One of the Act’s most significant contributions is the complete ban on child labor in factories.
+• Protecting Children: One of the Act’s most significant contributions is the complete ban on factory child labor.
 This crucial measure shields young individuals from hazardous working conditions and exploitation, allowing them to pursue education and a safe childhood.

 • Promoting Work-Life Balance: The Act mandates paid annual leave, giving workers a well-deserved break from their duties.
-This not only improves employee well-being but also allows them to return to work refreshed and more productive.
+This improves employee well-being and allows them to return to work refreshed and more productive.

-• Compliance Challenges: The administrative procedures outlined in the Act, while crucial, can be cumbersome for some factory owners, potentially leading to non-compliance.
+• Compliance Challenges: While crucial, the administrative procedures outlined in the Act can be cumbersome for some factory owners, potentially leading to non-compliance.

 • Evolving Workplace Landscape: The Act might not fully address the safety concerns arising from new technologies and industrial processes that have emerged since 1948.